PCT Blood Test: 27 Essential Facts for Better Health

 How the PCT Blood Test Is Done

-The laboratory analyst cleans the skin and takes a blood sample with a needle.
-The sample is taken to the laboratory.
-In the laboratory, the sample is analyzed and the result is given in nanograms per milliliter.
+The PCT blood test is a standard blood test taken from a venous blood sample.
+The laboratory analyst cleans the skin, takes a sample with a needle, and the result is given in nanograms per milliliter.

 How Doctors Interpret PCT Blood Test Results